chem454/chem454.github.io/docs/course-information/syllabus.md

 **Text Book:**  Granger, R. M., Yochum, H. M., Granger, J. N., & Sienerth, K. D. (2017). *Instrumental Analysis*.
 Oxford University Press.
 (WCU rental book available at bookstore)

-**Lab Manual:** Fischer, D.A.
-(2020) *[Chem 370 Lab Manual]({{site.baseurl}}/chem370/lab-manual)* (free online)
+**Alternative Book:** Harvey, D. *Analytical Chemistry 2.1* Chem Libre Texts ([Free online!](https://chem.libretexts.org/Bookshelves/Analytical_Chemistry/Book%3A_Analytical_Chemistry_2.1_(Harvey)))

+**Lab Manual:** All lab activities are posted [online]({{site.baseurl}})*

 **Technology:** Students will need a laptop computer meeting Chemistry and Physics' [minimum computer requirements](https://www.wcu.edu/learn/academic-services/it/computer-guidelines/index.aspx).
-Students will be required to install [R](https://cran.r-project.org/) + [RStudio](https://rstudio.com/) on their computer, both of which are freely available for non-commercial use.
-Alternatively, student may use R + RStudio via VCAT, although this may add complexity to assignments.
+Students will be required to use [Julia](https://julialang.org/) + [Pluto](https://github.com/fonsp/Pluto.jl) and may wish to install these on their computer; both are freely available for for all operating systems.
+Alternatively, student may use Julia + Pluto via WCU's STEM VCAT.
 A web browser and internet connection capable of streaming video will be necessary for submitting homework assignments and accessing course materials.

-The program OpenChrom allows you to process chromatographic and mass spectrometric data on your personal computer.
+The program [OpenChrom](https://lablicate.com/platform/openchrom) allows you to process chromatographic and mass spectrometric data on your personal computer.
+This is not required but can speed up your data processing.

 **Additional Required Course Materials:**